thomassfrankk/Traffic-Sign-Quiz/PRIVACY.md

-# Privacy Policy for Trafikkskilt Quiz
+# Privacy Policy for Traffic Sign Quiz

-Effective date: [Insert date]
+Effective date: October 2, 2025

-Trafikkskilt Quiz (“the App”) is developed and maintained by Thomas Oestlyng.
+Traffic Sign Quiz (“the App”) is developed and maintained by Thomas Frank.

 We respect your privacy and are committed to protecting it.
 This Privacy Policy explains how the App handles data.